dhruv716/Nemesis/README.md

-# NEMESIS Legal AI Assistant
+# NEMESIS Legal Aversary using GenAI

 An AI-powered legal adversary for Indian Law, helping legal professionals train and improve their argumentation skills.